History of military logistics: Seventeenth century

 Le Tellier's son, Louvois, continued the reforms after assuming his position.
 The most important of these reforms was to guarantee free daily rations for the soldiers, amounting to two pounds of bread or hardtack a day.
 These rations were supplemented as circumstances allowed by a source of protein such as meat or beans; soldiers were still responsible for purchasing these items out-of-pocket but they were often available at below-market prices or even free at the expense of the state.
 Louvois also made permanent a system of magazines that were overseen by local governors to ensure they were fully stocked.
 Some of these magazines were dedicated to providing frontier towns and fortresses several months' worth of supplies in the event of a siege, while the rest were supported French armies operating in the field.

 When operating in enemy territory an army was forced to plunder the local countryside for supplies, a historical tradition meant to allow war to be conducted at the enemy's expense.
 However, with the increase in army sizes this reliance on plunder became a major problem, as decisions regarding where and when an army could move or fight were made based not on strategic objectives but whether a given area was capable of supporting the soldiers' needs.
 Sieges in particular were affected by this, both for an army attempting to lay siege to a location and for one coming to its relief.
-Unless a commander was able to implement some sort of regular resupply, a fortress or town with a devastated countryside could be effectively immune to either operation.
+Unless a commander was able to implement a regular resupply, a fortress or town with a devastated countryside could be effectively immune to either operation.
 Mons could not be besieged in 1684 because of a lack of forage in the area.
 For the later French siege of Mons in the Spanish Netherlands in 1691, during the Nine Years' War, Louvois purchased 900,000 rations of fodder the year before.